 Effects of hydrated silica on environmental and human health

-When the concentration of silica in the soil is too high, plants will start to absorb it instead of nutrients.
-In this case, the plants will become very pale, yellowed, and wilted.
+Silica is water-soluble, and plants need it to survive, but it can become a problem if the silica concentration in the soil becomes too high.
+When the silica concentration in the soil is too high, plants absorb it instead of nutrients.
+In this case, the plants will become very pale, yellow, and wilted.
 It may die if the condition persists for a long time.

-Soil contains some amorphous (non-crystalline) silica which is not considered harmful; however, it appears that plants tend to discriminate between these two forms of silica, preferring the amorphous form.
+Soil contains some amorphous (non-crystalline) silica, which is not considered harmful; however, it appears that plants tend to discriminate between these two forms of silica, preferring the amorphous form.

-The toxicity of silica is affected by many factors including its chemical form, dose, route of exposure, duration of exposure, etc. The most significant effects are produced in the lungs after inhalation or ingestion.
+The toxicity of silica is affected by many factors, including its chemical form, dose, route of exposure, duration of exposure, etc. The most significant effects are produced in the lungs after inhalation or ingestion.
 Toxicity can be related to dose, duration of exposure, and route of exposure.

-Establishing safe levels for silica is difficult because the effects are cumulative and depend on many factors such as chemical makeup and the size of particles.
+Establishing safe levels for silica is difficult because the effects are cumulative and depend on many factors, such as chemical makeup and the size of particles.

 It is generally agreed that the more crystalline (ground) silica you breathe, the worse for your health.